Post-Event Summary: Cyber Security Circle with the German-Australian Chamber of Commerce

 Core protections still matter: strong passwords, multi-factor authentication, and timely system updates are essential.

-Breaches are a question of when, not if.
+Breach inevitability: Breaches are a question of when, not if.
 Organisations need clear incident response plans, defined roles, and communication strategies before a crisis hits.

-Effective cybersecurity is more than tools — it requires collaboration, trust, and communication across every level of an organisation.
+Collaboration is key: Effective cybersecurity is more than tools — it requires collaboration, trust, and communication across every level of an organisation.

 A big thank you to panelists Jason Murrell and Andrew Cullen for sharing their expertise, and to AHK Australien for facilitating meaningful conversations across sectors.
+The insights gained from this event are invaluable as we navigate the complexities of cybersecurity in today's digital landscape.

 Comments